Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 ### React Native Config

-For setting and accessing these variables whereever we need it, I recommand using [react-native-config](https://github.com/luggit/react-native-config)
+For setting and accessing these variables whereever we need it, I recommend using [react-native-config](https://github.com/luggit/react-native-config)

 Install it with: